elingan/mateofy/README.md

 It is also a personal project to learn React.

 ## Features
+- [ ] Login with Spotify using Context
 - [ ] Play songs from a playlist
 - [ ] Pause/Play
 - [ ] Next song